Krill Oil vs. Other Omega-3 Sources

 Kori Krill Oil also has other nutrients you won't find in a fish oil.
 It is a good source of choline, an essential nutrient that supports brain and nervous system health, and it has astaxanthin, an antioxidant.*

 Krill oil supplements may also be preferred by people who have trouble swallowing large pills and are looking for an Omega-3 source in a small, easy to swallow softgel.
 To make smaller “mini” fish oil alternatives, fish oil pill manufacturers use a highly-processed concentrated form of fish oil called an ethyl ester that is less effective in increasing the Omega-3 index because they may be inefficiently absorbed when taken without a fatty meal.
 Kori Krill Oil is a pure Antarctic krill oil and will never contain any added ethyl esters.

 Krill Oil vs. Plant-Based Omega-3 Sources

-Plant sources such as nuts, seeds, avocados, vegetables, fruits and plant-based oils only contain Omega-3s in the form of ALA or SDA.
+Plant sources such as flaxseed oil, nuts, edible seeds, avocados, vegetables and fruits only contain Omega-3s in the form of ALA or SDA.
 However, the majority of beneficial biological effects of Omega-3s have been documented for EPA & DHA Omega-3s.
 Only ocean sources like krill oil naturally contain essential Omega-3 EPA & DHA our bodies need.
-Our bodies can convert ALA to EPA & DHA, but the conversion process is inefficient and hardly makes up for the lack of EPA & DHA in plant-based sources that is found naturally in a pure Antarctic krill oil like Kori Krill Oil.
+Our bodies can convert ALA to EPA & DHA, but the conversion process is highly inefficient and hardly makes up for the lack of EPA & DHA in plant-based sources that is found naturally in Kori Krill Oil.

 Krill Oil vs. Multivitamins with Omega-3s